bbauska/Coursera-Bootstrap/readme.md

 columns, the second will occupy five and the remaining will be taken up by social media links here.

-For the third one, I\'m going to apply the class as col-12 col-sm-4 here.
+For the third one, I&apos;m going to apply the class as col-12 col-sm-4 here.

 So col-12 col-sm-4, meaning that this will occupy a separate set of 12